baskuit/pinyon/src/state/readme.md

 # State
 ### Markov Decision Process
 A state is a two player Markov game when we are referring to a type.
 An instance of that type is also called a state and it corresponds to a 'state' of the Markov game.
 Usually we mean an instance when using this term.
 A state is transitioned when joint actions are committed by the players.
-This is handled by the member function `apply_actions(Action, Action)`, which mutates the state into it's successor.
+This is handled by the member function `apply_actions(Action, Action)`, which mutates the state into its successor.
 The 'Markov' descriptor means that these transitions are stochastic, but this behavior requires calling the member function `randomize_transition(PRNG &)`.
 Unless this function is called before `apply_actions`, a given state will always transition in the same way.
 The MDP and perfect info conditions need the following types:
 * `Action`
 * `Obs`